-Learn more about our dental implants and other restorative dental services below.
+Learn more about our dental implant treatments in Brooklyn and other restorative dental services below.

 Replacing a Single Tooth with a Dental Implant

 For permanent replacement of a single tooth, an implant is your best option.
 It looks and works like your natural teeth.
-The steps to planning a single tooth implant include:
+The steps to planning a single dental implant include:

 - Planning – Before the implant procedure, Dr. Khabensky takes a CT scan and dental x-rays.
 He uses them to determine the best position for your new teeth.